 Sydney is one of the most picturesque cities in Australia due to its incredible natural harbor and unique architecture.
-Because of this, I get often asked what the best viewpoints in Sydney are.
-And since I have spent many hours photographing the harbor and its incredible views from many viewing points, I have uncovered a few hidden gems.
-And now, I’m sharing my best viewpoints in Sydney with you!
+Because of this, I get often asked what the best lookout points in Sydney are.
+And since I have spent many hours photographing the harbor and its incredible views from many lookouts, I have uncovered a few hidden gems.
+And now, I’m sharing my best lookouts in Sydney with you!

 From spots near the CBD to spots on the Northern side of the bridge, I will take you along and show you where to go.
 From sunsets to incredible night views, you will not miss out with this guide.